cryptedx/copilot-orchestra/README.md

 **2. You review and approve the plan**

 - The `Conductor` comes back to the user with the draft of the plan.
-At the bottom of the draft of the plan it may have "Open Questions".
-Provide answers like:

-    ```
-    Answers to open questions

-    1. Yes, use bcrypt for encrpyting passwords.
-    2. ...
-    ```
+Immediately after presenting the synopsis, the `Conductor` will invoke the MCP plan approval tool and present an inline approval form.
+Use that inline form to choose `approve` or `request_revision` and optionally provide short feedback.
+Do NOT provide free‑text chat responses for approvals or decisions — always use the inline MCP form.

 **3. Implementation -> Review -> Commit Cycle - Phase 1**